Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Introduction

-On one hand, state-of-the-art simulations are necessary to move the field forward and the inclusion of ever more detailed physics in numerical simulations is sure to yield interesting results in the future.
-On the other hand, the most complex simulations are ill suited for systematically studying the effects of the uncertainties in the input physics due to their high computational cost.
+On the one hand, state-of-the-art simulations are necessary to move the field forward, and the inclusion of ever more detailed physics in numerical simulations is sure to yield interesting results in the future.
+On the other hand, the most complex simulations are ill-suited for systematically studying the effects of the uncertainties in the input physics due to the high computational cost.
 First among the computationally expensive parts of core-collapse simulations is the transport of neutrinos from the optically thick regions of the forming neutron star to the outer layers of the core, from where they freestream out of the progenitor.
-Simplified neutrino transport methods have the potential to reduce the computational cost of numerical simulations significantly, yet accurately tracking the radiation fields is important since neutrinos play a crucial role in the dynamics of core-collapse supernovae.
-Significant work has, therefore, been invested into improving the neutrino treatment in supernova simulations.
+Simplified neutrino transport methods have the potential to reduce the computational cost of numerical simulations significantly, but accurately tracking the radiation fields is important since neutrinos play a crucial role in the dynamics of core-collapse supernovae.
+Significant work has therefore been invested into improving the neutrino treatment in supernova simulations.
 Currently, the state-of-the-art consists of approximate solutions of the energy-dependent Boltzmann equation.
-Common approaches include moment schemes \citep{OConnor:2015rwy,Melson:2015spa,Summa:2017wxq,Vartanyan:2018xcd, Kuroda:2018gqq,Burrows:2019zce,Wang:2023vml,Kuroda:2021eiv}, flux limited diffusion \citep{Bruenn:2018wpz,Rahman:2019yxy,Rahman:2021dvs}, fast multi-group transport \citep{Muller:2014dat}, and the isotropic diffusion source approximation \citep{Takiwaki:2013cqa,Kotake:2018ypf,Matsumoto:2022hzg}.
-Monte Carlo methods \citep{Abdikamalov:2012zi,Richers:2017awc,Kato:2020szd} and solving the full Boltzmann equation \citep{Nagakura:2014nta,Nagakura18,Nagakura19,Iwakami:2020ctd,Harada20,Akaho21,Akaho23} has been attempted.
-However, due to their numerical cost and complexity, neither full Boltzmann methods nor Monte Carlo methods have been widely adopted in simulations (see \cite{Mezzacappa:2020oyq} for a detailed review).
-Energy-integrated, or grey, schemes are often employed in simulations of binary neutron star mergers \citep{Foucart:2015vpa,Foucart:2016rxm,Fujibayashi:2020dvr,Radice:2021jtw, Hayashi:2021oxy,Zappa:2022rpd,Kiuchi:2022nin,Fujibayashi:2022ftg, Curtis:2023zfo,Radice:2023zlw,Kiuchi:2023obe,Schianchi23,Foucart23}.
-While grey transport methods have been used for core-collapse supernovae in the past \citep{Burrows:2000xsm,Fryer:2003jj,Scheck:2006rw}, they have largely been abandoned in the continuous effort to improve the neutrino treatment, since it was seen as key to solving the supernova problem (producing successful explosions in numerical simulations).
+Common approaches include moment schemes \citep{OConnor:2015rwy,Melson:2015spa,Just15,Summa:2017wxq,Vartanyan:2018xcd, Kuroda:2018gqq,Just18,Burrows:2019zce,Wang:2023vml,Kuroda:2021eiv}, flux limited diffusion \citep{Bruenn:2018wpz,Rahman:2019yxy,Rahman:2021dvs}, fast multi-group transport \citep{Muller:2014dat}, an improved leakage-equilibration-absorption scheme \citep{Ardevol-Pulpillo19}, and the isotropic diffusion source approximation \citep{Takiwaki:2013cqa,Pan16,Kotake:2018ypf,Matsumoto:2022hzg}.
+Monte Carlo methods \citep{Abdikamalov:2012zi,Richers:2017awc,Kato:2020szd} and solving the full Boltzmann equation \citep{Liebend04,Nagakura:2014nta,Nagakura18,Nagakura19,Iwakami:2020ctd,Harada20,Akaho21,Akaho23} has been attempted.
+However, due to the numerical cost and complexity, neither full Boltzmann methods nor Monte Carlo methods have been widely adopted in simulations (see \citealt{Mezzacappa:2020oyq} for a detailed review).
+Energy-integrated, or gray, schemes are often employed in simulations of binary neutron star mergers \citep{Foucart:2015vpa,Foucart:2016rxm,Fujibayashi:2020dvr,Radice:2021jtw, Hayashi:2021oxy,Zappa:2022rpd,Kiuchi:2022nin,Fujibayashi:2022ftg, Curtis:2023zfo,Radice:2023zlw,Kiuchi:2023obe,Schianchi23,Foucart23}.
+While gray transport methods were used for core-collapse supernovae in the past \citep{Burrows:2000xsm,Fryer:2003jj,Scheck:2006rw}, they have largely been abandoned in the continuous effort to improve the neutrino treatment since it was seen as key to solving the supernova problem (producing successful explosions in numerical simulations).